- You do not have any products in your shopping cart yet.

 Sustainability:

 This product is made from recycled teak wood.
-The sustainable furniture production helps conserve natural resources and makes each piece of furniture an environmentally friendly unique item.
+Sustainable furniture production helps conserve natural resources and makes each piece a environmentally friendly unique item.

 A solid wood table is not an off-the-shelf piece of furniture.
-It is a piece of nature that comes to your home – and for that reason, it needs special attention.
+It is a piece of nature that comes to your home – and that is exactly why it needs special attention.
 Here we explain in detail and step by step how to care for your table, position it correctly, and protect it long-term from damage such as cracks, warping, or stains.

 How does wood react in your home?

 Solid wood lives – even after processing.
 This means it absorbs moisture, releases it, and reacts to temperature fluctuations.
-This is what gives the material its beauty but can cause problems in the wrong environment.
+This is what gives the material its beauty but can cause problems if the environment is unsuitable.

 Wood is particularly sensitive to: